The Daoist (Taoist) tradition

 “The Dao is perpetual - doing nothing - yet everything is done.… Without desire, standing at rest and still, all things act of themselves. …”*

-In chapter 43 a frequent Daoist analogy of the ability of water to abrade and penetrate even the hardest rock with no apparent effort.
+In chapter 43 a frequently used Daoist analogy describes the ability of water to abrade and penetrate even the hardest rock with no apparent effort.

 “The softest of things can dash itself against stone and yet overcome even the hardest.
 Water can penetrate rock through tiny crevices.